top of page

 The Dunning-Kruger Effect.
 Confidence vs. Competence

 A cognitive bias where people with low ability at a task tend to overestimate their ability.
-A teenager gets their driver's license....
+A teenager earns their driver's license....

 Falsifiability.
 How to tell if someone is lying to you